Bee-line or Meander

 Darwin to Birdsville

-Territorians are always up for an adventure – its in their blood.
+Territorians are always up for an adventure – it’s in their blood!!
 Long hauls via road, dust , heat, flies, rain, nothing will deter this lot – bring it on!

 At the Roadies Hub in Mt Isa you can enjoy some R&R in the “Gulf country” taking in the region’s rich mining heritage, a spot of fishing in Lake Moondarra or book guided tours and 4WD adventures.
 With batteries fully charged, Roadies will then travel directly south to the outback town of Boulia.
 The next day you will make the final part of the trek to Birdsville to experience the magic of the races and the many attractions the town and surrounds have to offer.